wazedde/ucom/README.md

 Usage: ucom new [OPTIONS] <DIRECTORY> [-- <UNITY_ARGS>...]

 Arguments:
   <DIRECTORY>      Defines the directory for creating the project.
-This directory should not
+This directory should not pre-exist
-                   pre-exist
   [UNITY_ARGS]...
 A list of arguments to be passed directly to Unity

 Options:
   -u, --unity <VERSION>  Specifies the Unity version for the new project.
-For example, '2021' uses
+For example, '2021' uses the latest installed 2021.x.y version [env: UCOM_DEFAULT_VERSION=2022.3]
-                         the latest installed 2021.x.y version [env: UCOM_DEFAULT_VERSION=2021] --no-git           Skips initialization of a new git repository -w, --wait             Waits for the command to complete before proceeding -Q, --quit             Closes the editor after the project creation
+      --lfs              Includes a .gitattributes file configured with Unity-specific LFS settings --no-git           Skips initialization of a new git repository -w, --wait             Waits for the command to complete before proceeding -Q, --quit             Closes the editor after the project creation